ibm-cloud-docs/Backup/delete-tasks.md

 1. Select the instance name of the {{site.data.keyword.cloud_notm}} Account.
 1. Click **Backup** on the Cloud Backup details page.
 Jobs and Tasks information is displayed.

    For example, each virtual machine in a Hyper-V backup job is backed up as a separate task on the vault, and is automatically assigned a unique task name.
 To help you find each task on the vault, you can view the task name for each protected Hyper-V VM in the Cloud Backup Portal.
-The task name for each VM is shown on the Virtual Machines tab for a Hyper-V Agent.
+The task name for each VM is shown on the virtual machines tab for a Hyper-V Agent.
 In previous Portal versions, the task name appeared in a tooltip if you pointed to the VM name.
    {: note}

 1. Locate the task that you want to delete from the vault.
 Click the minus sign to remove the data from the vault.